 Reducing the Electronics Environmental Impact

-The semiconductor players are joining forces around European EECONE program to ensure a more sustainable industry.
+Electronics innovators are joining forces around European EECONE program to ensure a more sustainable industry.

 What Is EECONE About?

-• 62 million tons
+- 62 million tons

 e-waste generated in 2022

-• 82 million tons
+- 82 million tons

 e-waste expected in 2030

-What Are EECONE’s Ambition for Sustainability?
+What Is EECONE’s Ambition for Sustainability?

 How to attain it?

-3. Showcasing: Demonstrate the innovation potential, ease of use, and versatility of the sustainable solutions throughout the value chain.
+- Demonstration: Showcasing the innovation potential, ease of use, and versatility of the sustainable solutions throughout the value chain.

-4. Raising awareness: Create an ecosystem that supports the generation of "6R" ecological solutions.
+- Dynamics: Leveraging an ecosystem that supports the generation of "6R" ecological solutions.

-Virtual Twins for a Joint Eco-Design
+Virtual Twins for Collaborative Eco-Design

 How to Improve the Environmental Footprint of Electronics for Real?

-The eco-design of a remote control as a real-world use case
+The Eco-design of a remote control as a real-world use case

 The simulation phase aims to achieve high durability.
 Evaluating resistance over time allows for a reduction in waste through an extended lifespan and fewer replacements.
 During development, the virtual model can be manipulated and disassembled to test each recycling option, assess weight-reduction opportunities, and optimize material types.

-Small devices represent a considerable share (33%, or 20.4 billion tons) of electronic waste.
+Small consumer devices represent a considerable share (33%, or 20.4 billion tons) of electronic waste.
 Only 12% of these devices are recycled, highlighting the urgent need for change.

 EECONE Members